BCarnaval/UniTeX/README.md

 ## Screenshots

-Example of what you should get from 'classic' template
+Example of what you should get from 'classic' template and Yale's darkblue as main color

 <table>
   <tr>